sirnewton01/anon-ssh/README.md

 and might not require it.

 A virtual host deployed on one server may appear entirely different in terms of path structure than another one.
-This is why the bindings above are in a file that matches the name of the virtual host where they apply.
-For another virtual host things could look much different and user may never notice, except if they look at the IP address.
+The same virtual path could point to an entirely different physical path based on the host name.

 ```
-bindings/soccer-times.com:

-/=/var/srv/soccer
-/fifa-schedules=/var/srv/fifa
+capsule2/content-location:

+/var/srv/soccer
 ```

 ### Additional security measures